saltukalakus/idiomatic-rust-snippets/src/algorithms/sorting/merge.md

 - `merge_sort` function: Recursively splits the array into halves and sorts each half.
 - `merge` function: Merges two sorted slices into a single sorted slice.
-- `main` function: Demonstrates the usage of the `merge_sort` function with an example array.

 This implementation ensures that the array is sorted in-place using the merge sort algorithm.